drochgenius/typescript-node-package-starter/README.md

 ## What is TypeScript

-* You don't need to learn another programming language: TypeScript is a superset of JavaScript, it's just JS + static type safety.
+-   You don't need to learn another programming language: TypeScript is a superset of JavaScript, it's just JS + static type safety.
-* Typescript catches type-related bugs in your IDE, and at compilation time.
+-   Typescript catches type-related bugs in your IDE, and at compilation time.
-* TypeScript compiles to readable, standards-based JavaScript.
+-   TypeScript compiles to readable, standards-based JavaScript.

 ## Why should I use it?

-* Improve the quality of your JavaScript codebases.
+-   Improve the quality of your JavaScript codebases.
-* Like Babel, it lets you write you code with ESnext syntax compiled to the target you want: ES5, ES6, ESnext.
+-   Like Babel, it lets you write you code with ESnext syntax compiled to the target you want: ES5, ES6, ESnext.
-* Provides Enhanced IntelliSense in Visual Studio Code
+-   Provides Enhanced IntelliSense in Visual Studio Code
-* Gives you refactoring superpowers.
+-   Gives you refactoring superpowers.
-* Helps you enforce contracts by sharing type definitions between the client and the server.
+-   Helps you enforce contracts by sharing type definitions between the client and the server.

 For more details and full documentation, see the [TypeScript website](https://www.typescriptlang.org/).

 ## TL;DR;

-* All source code in `src/` folder.
+-   All source code in `src/` folder.
+-   Install TypeScript: `npm i -D typescript`.
-* `src/` must contain a `tsconfig.json` file.
+-   `src/` must contain a `tsconfig.json` file.
-* Compile to `dist/` folder.
+-   Compile to `dist/` folder.
-* You need an empty `.npmignore` file, to make sure both `src` and `dist` files are distributed over NPM.
+-   You need an empty `.npmignore` file, to make sure both `src` and `dist` files are distributed over NPM.
-* In your `package.json`:
+-   In your `package.json`:
-  * Make sure your module name is prefixed by `@hmh/` scope.
+    -   Make sure your module name is prefixed by `@hmh/` scope.
-  * Add `main` that points to you module's generated `.js` entry point.
+    -   Add `main` that points to you module's generated `.js` entry point.
-  * Add `types` to point to your module's generated type definitions `.d.ts` file.
+    -   Add `types` to point to your module's generated type definitions `.d.ts` file.
-  * Add a `build` script to compile your source: `tsc -p src`.
+    -   Add a `build` script to compile your source: `tsc -p src`.
-  * Add a `watch` script to compile your source: `tsc -p src -w`.
+    -   Add a `watch` script to compile your source: `tsc -p src -w`.
-  * Add a `prepublishOnly` script to auto-compile your source on publish.
+    -   Add a `prepublishOnly` script to auto-compile your source on publish.

 ## Step 1 - initialize your package